RokitSalad/Helpful.Hosting.WindowsService.Core/README.md

 ```
 By declaring IOC bindings in the IocDelegate, you make your dependencies available to your controllers and to any CustomWorkers.
 The limitation of the first two 'quick start' methods, is that you don't get IOC injection, as you're simply defining a function as the background worker.

->To target Linux, reference the **Helpful.Hosting.WorkerService.Linux** NuGet package, for Windows, use the **Hosting.WorkerService.Windows** package.
+>To target Linux, reference the **Helpful.Hosting.WorkerService.Systemd** NuGet package, for Windows, use the **Hosting.WorkerService.Windows** package.
 Other than the choice of package, there is no difference in the way the library is used.

 ## Using HostFactory
 The different methods available on the HostFactory are: